jordles/notes/CS/Workflow.md

     </details>

 - __Use Case Diagrams__ - how users, displayed as stick figures called “actors,” interact with the system.
 Summarize and demonstrate the different ways that a user might interact with a system.
 This type of UML diagram should be a high-level overview of the relationships between actors and systems, so it can be a great tool for explaining your system to a non-technical audience.
+  - Use Cases - describe how a user interacts with a system to perform a task.
   - <details>
     <summary>symbols</summary>